 bowling side we have a team in the Brighton and Hove District

-only), in Division 2 and one in the Newhaven
+only), in Division 2 and two in the Newhaven

 Evening League, the Peacehaven